JadenBalogh/home-together-b/Documentation/Meeting Notes/Group Meeting Minutes.md

 ## November 10th

 ###### 1:30-2:00pm:

-Reviewing each other's work
+1.Reviewing each other's work

-Searching preferences right now forces users to only choose one(eg. only looking for male).
+2.Searching preferences right now forces users to only choose one(eg. only looking for male).
 Think about how to implement multi-preference choices (eg. looking for male and female).

 Implementing Saturday noon check-in where each person submits what they are doing and the branch they are working on.